fgm/g2/README.md

 any of these nodes, reinstalling the module will restore consistency and enable a clean node deletion and uninstall later on.

----

-Everything below this line related to the 7.x-1.x branch, and is likely to be incorrect for Drupal 8+.

----
+Then remove the Automatic and Definition filters from all text formats.

 ### Statistics

 The statistics displayed on the "entries starting by initial ..." page at URL <drupal>/g2/initial/<some initial segment> mention :

-"Displaying 0 entries starting by ... from a total number of ... entries.
+_Displaying...0 entries starting by ... from a total number of ... entries._

 It must be understood that this "total number" is actually the total number a user without administrative permissions can see, that is, published entries.